-The hunt for a great, English-speaking job in the Netherlands isn’t always easy — but it’s a lot quicker if you know the right places to look.
+The hunt for a great, English-speaking job in the Netherlands isn’t always easy — but it’s much quicker if you know the right places to look.

-So where should you be looking?
+So, where should you be looking?
 At companies that hire expats, of course!
-Here are 11 of the biggest Dutch employers of internationals in the Netherlands so you can find the perfect job for you. 🏆
+Here are some of the biggest Dutch employers of internationals in the Netherlands — so you can find the perfect job for you. 🏆

 Who knows the most about finding a job for expats in the Netherlands?
 Undutchables, of course!
 We teamed up with the top international talent recruitment agency to bring you the hottest tips.